 In order to satisfy AML/CFT compliance requirements, banks and financial institutions must monitor customer transactions for signs of money laundering activity.
 However, since that process requires firms to collect and analyze a significant amount of data, manual transaction monitoring can be resource-intensive and time-consuming and run the risk of costly human error.
-By contrast, transaction monitoring software helps firms mitigate those factors, increasing accuracy and efficiency and enhancing a firm’s compliance performance.
+By contrast, AML transaction monitoring software helps firms mitigate those factors, increasing accuracy and efficiency and enhancing a firm’s compliance performance.

 To get the most out of their transaction monitoring software, firms should understand not only how to implement it as part of their AML/CFT process but why it is important to their compliance efforts.

-What is transaction monitoring software?
+What is AML transaction monitoring software?

-Anti-money laundering transaction monitoring software is used to detect suspicious customer transaction activity that might indicate money laundering or terrorism financing.
+Anti-money laundering transaction monitoring software is technology that is used to detect suspicious customer transaction activity that might indicate money laundering or terrorism financing.
 AML software serves the same purpose as manual transaction monitoring but allows banks and financial institutions to automate their data analysis in real time, on an ongoing basis, as part of their wider AML/CFT program.

 AML transaction monitoring software is a way for firms to build a comprehensive, accurate picture of their customers’ financial behavior quickly and efficiently, gauge that activity against existing risk profiles and even predict future activity to determine whether customers present an ongoing money laundering or terror financing threat.
 When suspicious activity is detected, transaction monitoring software can be used to automatically alert AML teams of the need for closer scrutiny and to generate suspicious activity reports for the appropriate financial authorities.